- Dow Theory is a chart pattern that can confirm uptrends or downtrends for stocks.

 Critics of Dow Theory (and of technical analysis in general) might say that prices alone are not sufficient information on which to base an investing decision.
 Additionally, Dow Theory relies on 2 indexes that have changed composition dramatically since the theory was created more than 100 years ago.

 That's why you might consider using Dow Theory in combination with other tools and methods, including fundamental analysis, to help identify trends and potential changes in trends.
-That said, Dow Theory, created by the father of technical analysis, may provide useful insight into this market.
+That said, Dow Theory suggests the market could test new highs.